Miami Bicycle Accident Attorney

 Accidents involving motor vehicles may be the most dangerous type of bicycle accidents, but they are far from the only ones.
 Imagine how many more people suffer some form of injury from a bicycle accident!
 Cycling is popular in Miami, but it is not without risks.

 If a person suffers an injury from a bicycling accident because of another person’s negligence, the injured party may be able to file a personal injury lawsuit and seek compensation for his or her suffering.
-Should a person suffer a fatal injury in a bicycle accident, his or her surviving family can file a Miami wrongful death lawsuit against the negligent party.
+Should a person suffer a fatal injury in a bicycle accident, his or her surviving family can file a Miami wrongful death lawsuit with the help of our personal injury attorneys at SteinLaw.

 Causes of Bicycle Accidents